 The Contractor shall comply with all licensing requirements outlined in Wis.
 Admin.
 Code ch.
 DCF 52, be in good standing with the Wisconsin DCF Child Welfare Licensing Section and hold a contract with DMCPS.
-If the Contractor is certified as a QRTP, the Contractor shall also follow all requirements under Wis.
-Admin.
-Code ch.
-DCF 61.

-The Contractor shall provide safe and high-quality care as an RCC or QRTP.
+The Contractor shall provide safe and high-quality care as an RCC.
 High-quality care includes creating and maintaining open, supportive, and strength-based communication among all collaborators involved in the youth's care.
 The Contractor shall ensure the facility's treatment and programming are consistent with the best interest of the youth and meet the youth's unique mental health and behavioral health needs.
 By providing high-quality care for children in placement, the Contractor will assist in the youth's permanency goal by planning for transition into a least restrictive setting.